Authentication

 GET Request (No Body)

 For GET requests without a body, pass null as the body parameter.
+The signature is computed over just your client ID, timestamp, and nonce.

 POST Request (With Body)

 For POST/PUT requests, pass the JSON body to generate the signature.
+The body is included in the HMAC computation, so any change to the payload will invalidate the signature.